This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • approval by the local authority (MAPA).

-On air entry it is necessary to undergo inspection at the respective airport.
+For air arrivals, you must undergo inspection at the relevant airport.

 Chile